jessedp/tut/README.md

 [Tablo](https://www.tablotv.com/).
 Mostly just retrieving recordings and their associated data.
 It aims to be easily usable with no configuration out-of-the-box.
 One would likely, of course, do additional configuration later.

 It is written for python 3.

+Tested against Tablo firmware:
+* v.2.2.26

 ### Installation